ercumennt/year-calendar-js/README.md

 Presets
 ---

-The above parameter list is versatile enough to many options for display.
+The above parameter list is versatile enough to provide many options for display.
 Below is an abreviated list of presets that might be useful to people.

 | Preset | Description |
 |---|---|